subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 Figure 12: The Reinforcement Learning Control Framework: An Agent Acting in the Real World

-We will start with the RL framework for the non-planning case and this is shown in part (a) of the above figure.
+We will start with the RL framework for the case when the agent is constantly getting feedback from the environment, and this is shown in part (a) of the above figure.
 Fundamental to this framework is the concept of the agent state $x_n$, which is defined as the information that an agent needs to take an action.
-Assume that it takes action $u_n$ at time $n$ based on its current state $x_n$, and the action results in a change to the environment that is recorded by the agent as an observation $s_n$.
+Assume that it takes action $u_{n+1}$ at time $n$ based on its current state $x_n$, and the action results in a change to the environment that is recorded by the agent as an observation $s_n$.
 The observation results in a change in its state to $x_{n+1}$ and also an (optional) reward signal $r_n$.
 The reward signal tells the agent whether the action resulted in a positive outcome (or not).
-The agent then takes the next action $u_{n+1}$ taking $x_{n+1}$ into account, and the loop goes through another cycle.
+The agent then takes the next action $u_{n+2}$ taking $x_{n+1}$ into account, and the loop goes through another cycle.
 RL is focused on choosing the action sequence $u_1,...,u_N$ so as to maximixe the total reward obtained during the completion of the task that the agent set out to do.

 The RL framework shown in part (a) leaves open the problem of how the agent figures out what action to take for a given state.
-But what if the agent posseses a model for the enviroment that allows it to predict the next  state (and reward), as a function of the prior state and the action it took.
+But what if the agent posseses a model for the environment that allows it to predict the next  state (and reward), as a function of the prior state and the action it took.
 This scenario is shown in part (b), in which I have replaced the environment by the agent's model for the environment.
 This model allows the agent to try out various scenarios and sequences of actions, without actually taking any action in the real world, and this is called planning.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat129.png)